 The agents named on this proxy card, if this card is properly executed, will vote in the manner directed on this card.
-If this card is properly executed but no direction is given with respect to the election of one or more nominees named on the reverse side of this card, the agents will vote "FOR" each such nominee for election as a director.
+If this card is properly executed but no direction is given with respect to the election of one or more nominees named on the reverse side of this card or any of the other proposals, the agents will vote "FOR" each such nominee for election as a director and, as applicable, "FOR" proposal 2 and "1 YR" for proposal 3.
 To the extent allowed by applicable law, the agents will vote in their discretion on any other matter that may properly come before the Meeting and any adjournment or postponement thereof.